jbush001/NyuziProcessor/CONTRIBUTING.md

    writeback_stage writeback_stage(
    ```

-- Group module ports by source/destination and add a comment for each group
+- Use verilog-2001 style port definitions, specifying direction and type in one definition.
+Group module ports by source/destination and add a comment for each group.
+Signals that go between non-generic components should be prefixed by an abbreviation of the source module

    ```SystemVerilog
 	// From io_request_queue